Jazpy/Paleogenomic-Datasim/README.md

 # Paleogenomic-Datasim
-Simulation and analysis of paleogenomic data
+Simulation and analysis of paleogenomic data.

 All of these scripts are written for use with Qsub.